topherCantrell/computerarcheology/README.md

 The "Code" directory here contains the tools for deploying the "Content" to the web.
 It also includes the dig-tools (disassemblers, assemblers, etc) along with individualized tools for specific dig sites.

+# TODO #

+ - Fix the 3-area layout
+ - Collapsible trees in the nav area
+ - Movable separator between code and nav
+ - Add an example page showing all the markup syntax (markup, code, address-files, etc)
+ - Fix content on MadnessAndMinotaur
+ - Rewrite entry text